syeda434am/Grief-Assessment/README.md

 VITE_API_BASE_URL=your_production_api_url
 ```

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Special thanks to mental health professionals who provided guidance
-- ShadCN UI for the beautiful component library
-- The FastAPI team for the excellent backend framework

-## 📬 Contact

-For support or queries, please create an issue in the repository or contact the maintainers at [your-email@example.com]